cdes5804/NetCut/README.md

 ## Other versions

 If you prefer to use the CLI version, you can build it from [here](https://github.com/cdes5804/NetCut/tree/cli).
-Note that the version is not tested on many different platforms and may have portibility issue.
+Note that the version is **not** tested on many different platforms and may have portability issue.
 C++17 is required to build the version.